modenaxe/msk-STAPLE/README.md

 ## How to use the STAPLE toolbox

-### Overview of STAPLE workflow to generate subject-specific models
+### Workflow to generate subject-specific lower limb models

+The figure below presents a possible workflow for the generation of subject-specific (or patient-specific) lower limb models.
+The operations handled by the STAPLE toolbox are grouped within the red box.

 ![STAPLE_workflow](./images/STAPLE_overview.png)